 Factors affecting BNF movements

-Though most time it seems that BNF and NF move in tandem with each other, they don’t move for exactly same reasons.
-Sometimes, Nifty price movements lead the BankNifty movements and other times, it is opposite.
+Though the time it seems that BNF and NF move in tandem with each other, they don’t move for exactly the same reasons.
+Sometimes, Nifty price movements lead to the BankNifty movements, and other times, it is the opposite.

-But the factors, which mainly effect BankNifty are:
+But the factors, which mainly affect BankNifty are: